ghostmonitor/archive-gm-jobs/Senior Engineer.md

 ## **Salary**

-Our salary offer is 300-600k HUF depending on your fit.
+Our salary offer is 300-600k HUF with stock options on our US company depending on your fit.

 ## **Contact**